fluid-music/fluid-music/README.md

 1. Check if the file is relative to the active edit
 1. Search the configurable list of paths for the relevant file type.

-Here are the current defaults on mac (these will look different on PC/linux).
-Note that you can change these default with the relevant CLI arguments.
+Here are the current defaults on mac (these will look different on Windows and Linux).
+Note that you can change these defaults with the relevant CLI.

-- `/audiotrack/insert/wav` and `/audiotrack/insert/wav`
+- `/audiotrack/insert/wav` and `/plugin/sampler/add`
   1. `~/Library/Application Support/cybr/sample`
 - `/plugin/load`
   1. `~/Library/Application Support/cybr/preset`
   1. `~/Library/Application Support/Tracktion/Waveform/Presets`

 Note that `/plugin/load` and `/plugin/save` expect to look for `.trkpreset` files.
 If the filename supplied does not have a `.trkpreset` extension, one will be added automatically.
-This means that the methods can simply specify a preset name like `'4OSC Clinics Unison WMF'`, and if Tracktion Waveform is installed
+This means that the methods can simply specify a preset name like `'4OSC Clinics Unison WMF'`, and if Tracktion Waveform is installed.

 Note that `/plugin/save` will save preset files in the *first* directory in the preset search path.
 Currently, saving a plugin with an absolute pathname is not supported.